 About Me

-Education: Currently an Astrophysics PhD Candidate at Arizona State University
+Education: Summer 2025: PhD in Astrophysics - Arizona State University

-Astronomy instrumentation.
-21-cm cosmology, specifically in connection to the Epoch of Reionization and
+Research Interests: Astronomy instrumentation.
+21-cm cosmology, specifically in connection to the Epoch of Reionization and Cosmic Dawn.

 Publications: